ElvaRivle/Blog/posts/Flaky tests with TimeoutException.md

 `./gradlew test` command runs the test suite, which is split into two: regular unit tests and DAL (*Data Access Layer*) tests, which require a DB instance with all SQL migrations applied (thank you [test containers creators](https://testcontainers.com/)).
 Unit test classes are configured to run in parallel, while DAL test classes are configured to run sequentially.
 All test methods in each class execute sequentially.

 All DAL tests extend a certain base class from the internal library which contains a static `@BeforeAll` method, which runs once for each DAL test class before any of it's tests are executed.
-It's main function is to instantiate a DB test container and run all SQL migrations if previous DAL tests hasn't done it already.
+It's main function is to instantiate a DB test container and run all SQL migrations if some previous DAL test hasn't done it already.
 Along with the method, this class also contains a static attribute `isDBTestContainerReady`, which is set to true once both of those processes are completed. **This is an important detail to remember.**

 # Reproducing the issue locally